 On some occasions, a spouse will have direct proof of the adultery, an eyewitness, or photographs, but it is more likely one will have to rely on indirect proof or circumstantial evidence such as cell phone records, e-mails, credit card transactions, hotel receipts, love letters or travel records.
 It may be necessary to hire a private investigator and this can get expensive.
 Also, if the accused partner denies culpability, it may slow down the divorce process and add to the cost.

 On the other hand, a spouse who feels guilty about his or her wrongdoing may want to proceed more quickly with the divorce and will make concessions to get out of the marriage and move on to a new relationship.
 Keep in mind that the person who moves out of the marital home could decrease the chances of having it awarded to them in a property settlement.

 If the rules surrounding divorce seem taxing in Ohio, it is a much more difficult process in several other states where divorcing parties may be required to observe waiting periods—some for more than 500 days.

-If your spouse has found someone else and you think your marriage is over, you may want to consult an experienced divorce Ohio attorney before confronting your spouse.
-Your lawyer can advise you whether or not using adultery as grounds is right for your case and will review with you how you can get the evidence needed to prove your case.
+If your spouse has found someone else and you think your marriage is over, you may want to consult an experienced Cleveland divorce lawyer before confronting your spouse.
+Your Akron divorce lawyer can advise you whether or not using adultery as grounds is right for your case and will review with you how you can get the evidence needed to prove your case.

-When making important decisions about your finances, your children and your lifestyle, it is important to separate your emotions from rational thinking about your future.
-The divorce and family law attorneys at the law firm of Slater & Zurz LLP will help you to do this and will guide you through every step of filing for divorce.
-They will share options that may turn out to be more beneficial for you and your children.
-Contact them at 1-888-534-4850 for a free initial consultation or fill out a FREE CASE REVIEW form her on the website.
+When making important decisions about your finances, children, and lifestyle, it is important to separate your emotions from rational thinking about your future.
+The divorce lawyer and/or family law attorney at Slater & Zurz LLP law firm will help you do this and will guide you through every step of filing for divorce.
+They will share options that may benefit you and your children.
+Contact them at 888-534-4850 for a free initial consultation or fill out a FREE CASE REVIEW form here on the website.